10 Design Tips to Increase User Attention

 You could make options dialogs a lot more workable by thinking through the labels you use on buttons and links.
 If an error pops up and the options are "Yes" and "Cancel" you will have to read through the complete message to answer.
 But you can actually speed things up by making use of verbs in the labels.
 So, instead of "Yes" and "Cancel" use “PDF”, "Email Results" "Done", "Delete Data" and "Print" buttons, you wouldn’t even have to read the message to know what the options are and which action to execute.
 Everything is contained in the button labels.

-Bonus: For more suggestions on designs you can view alluring web templates that can yield a ravishing looking website that will definitely attract user's attention.
-You can find hundreds or millions of articles & information.
+Bonus: For more suggestions on designs you can view alluring web templates that can yield a ravishing looking website that will definitely attract the user's attention.
+You can find hundreds of millions of articles & information.
 You may miss some information.
 But the ready-made pre-designed templates at ThemeVault are crafted to engage the user to your sites.
 Look at the free website templates in html5 from ThemeVault for more design tips & guides.